ninamamaeva/recommendation_engine/README.md

 ## Data Collection

 There are 8 datasets that were used for this project.
-One for each genre (Poetry, Children, History and Biography, Mystery Thriller and Crime, Young Adult, Comics and Graphic).
+One for each genre (Poetry, Children, History and Biography, Mystery Thriller and Crime, Young Adult, Comics and Graphic, Romance, Fantasy and Paranormal).

-There are two more datasets that can be downloaded and added to the project, but they're quite large (Romance, Fantasy and Paranormal).

 These genre dataframes were pulled from the [UCSD](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home), which were collected in late 2017 from [goodreads.com](https://www.goodreads.com/).
 These datasets contain book information, but only author id, so author information as well as the ratings and reviews datasets hve to be downloaded separately.
 It can be done form the same page mentioned above.